colucom/json-routing/README.md

 -  displayRoute    : display in console loading route info, `default true`.
 -  defaultAction   : the function called in route if not specified.
 It's not so useful, but it's here!.`Default index`
 -  processDir		  : The root base path of the project, default `process.cwd()` set as `__dirname` if you need to start in a subfolder or complex project.
+-  controllerNameNoUppercase: option for controller names to not begin with uppercase. `Default false`

 If you omit routeOptions or some params it use defaults values.